KomMonitor/processing-engine/resources/README.md

 #### Implementing the `computeIndicator()` Method
 When it comes to implementing the **Script TEMPLATE** for a new indicator, the most important thing to do is to implement the required `computeIndicator()` method.
 The full method interface lists several submitted parameters and marks the method as `async`: `async function computeIndicator(targetDate, targetSpatialUnit_geoJSON, baseIndicatorsMap, georesourcesMap, processParameters)`

 The main goal hereby is, to modify the indicator timeseries of each GeoJSON feature from `targetSpatialUnit_geoJSON` (which represent the features for the target spatial unit) for the submitted `targetDate`, taking the submitted process resources `baseIndicatorsMap`, `georesourcesMap` and `processParameters` into account.
-Eventually, the modifed `targetSpatialUnit_geoJSON` should be returned;
+Eventually, the modifed `targetSpatialUnit_geoJSON` should be returned.

 While the method parameters contain required computation resources for the target indicator, the keyword `async` marks the method as an asynchronous function.
 It is a JavaScript specific notation, and wraps the methods result within a JavaScript specific [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 As a script developer you still may simply return the result (the modified `targetSpatialUnit_geoJSON`) as usual.
 The executing **Processing Engine** takes care of dealing with the Promise-based response of the method.
 Nonetheless, it is important to mark the `computeIndicator()` method as `async` as this will allow the usage of another keyword `await` within the method.
 The keyword `await` commands the program execution to actively wait for the complete execution of other asynchronous methods and is necessary especially when performing HTTP calls to external services.
 More details as well as an example can be found in the section [Using `await` to actively wait for HTTP calls](#using-await-to-actively-wait-for-http-calls).

 The following subsections contain recommendations on how to use process parameters and the `KmHelper` API to modify the time series of the features of `targetSpatialUnit_geoJSON`.

 ##### Using Base Indicators, Georesources and Process Parameters
 In general at least one process resource from the three categories `baseIndicatorsMap`, `georesourcesMap` or  `processParameters` is required to compute an indicator.
 I.e., an indicator may be computed through statistical analysis of one or more **base indicators**, or by geospatial analysis/processing considering one or more **georesources** or both in combination.
 Furthermore, **process parameters** such as, *weight*, *radius*, *maximum distance*, *...* might be necessary during the computation of indicator values.
-While `processParameters` is a simple array of JavaScript objects with properties `object.name` and `object.value` to store proces parameters, the aforementioned method variables `baseIndicatorsMap` and `georesourcesMap` are Javascript [Map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map) objects that either are empty or contains entries for each relevant resource.
+While `processParameters` is a simple array of JavaScript objects with properties `object.name` and `object.value` to store proces parameters, the aforementioned method variables `baseIndicatorsMap` and `georesourcesMap` are Javascript [Map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map) objects that either are empty or containing entries for each relevant resource.
 Each entry is represented by a **Key-Value-Pair** consisting of *Key=name* and *Value=value*.
 The **KomMonitor** infrastructure hereby specifies two dedicated **Key-Value-Pairs** per resource, one using the *meaningful name* as *Key* and one using the *unique resource ID* within the **KomMonitor Data Management** component as *Key*.
 Hence, the corresponding *Map* object contains two entries for each resource that can be accessed either by the *resource name* or the *resource ID*.

 **Note, in general it is recommended to retrieve process resources via their <u>unique ID</u> as the name of a resource might change over time whereas the ID remains the same as long as the resource is not deleted completely. <u>A changing name thus might break a prior script and requires modification of associated scripts.</u>**